DC-CI Mailing List

 Social gatherings for jammers

-The list is likely to have many people who conduct businesses involving body work, counselling, coaching, and other progressive activities.
-If even a few posted about their offerings, they would obscure postings about jam logistics and other things that the list is actually for, plus it would be unfair to those who refrain from such postings.
+The list is likely to have many working in body work, counselling, coaching, and other such activities.
+If even a few posted about their offerings then postings about jam logistics and other things that the list is actually for would be totally obscured.
+That would be unfair to those who subscribe to get jam-related info and all who refrain from such postings.

 Make all postings personally directed to the list — not part of blanket promotions.